How to Build a Log Cabin

 Step 9

 When you’ve finished fitting your cabin floor, you can then construct the rest of the walls.
-Each log should be slotted into place using rebar pins and notched to the joining log at each corner.
+Each log should be slotted into place using rebar pins or with through-bolts and notched to the joining log at each corner.
 Continue to build up all four walls using this technique, and be sure to leave gaps for doors and windows as necessary.

 Step 10